McCan Barracks

 McCan Barracks (Irish: Dún Mhic Cana) is the site of two agents of the Irish state: the Garda Síochána College and the Defence Forces.
 It is located in Templemore, County Tipperary, Ireland.
-It is named after Pierce McCan who fought in the Irish War of Independence.
+It is named after Pierce McCan.

 It took on the role as the national centre for training the Garda Síochána – Ireland's police force – in 1964 when Garda Headquarters in the Phoenix Park ceased to perform that role.
 The barracks is home to a unit of the Irish Army Reserve and also houses a small detachment of the regular defence forces (Irish Army).